Browse some of the most commonly asked questions of us!

 I want to enter an event overseas, what should I do?

 Find out information on the event, normally there is a website associated to that particular event and it should provide information on how to enter.

 If an event is run by UCI – event entries will need to go through BMX Australia.
-Please email – email@example.com more information.
+Please email – email@example.com for more information.

 If an event is run by USA BMX – a membership application form will need to be filled out and completed.
-Please email firstname.lastname@example.org obtain the current form.
+Please email firstname.lastname@example.org to obtain the current form.